ciena-blueplanet/pr-bumper/README.md

  * If code coverage decreases, it will indicate the delta, the previous value and the current value
 ##### information
  * When code coverage does not decrese, it will indicate the delta, the previous value and the current value

+As mentioned in the heading, PR comments do not currently work on github.com.
+This is because during the PR build `pr-bumper` does not have access to a user token with sufficient permissions to allow creation of a comment on an issue.
+We're investigating ways to allow this without having to publish a token with write permissions as a public variable in Travis, but for now the feature is only usable in private scenarios (github enterprise and bitbucket server).

 ## Integrations
 `pr-bumper` currently supports pull requests on [GitHub][github-url], and [Bitbucket Server][bitbucket-url]